centria/cs-exercises-20/README.md

 #### Exercise_33

-* CrEate a program which asks for two string.
+* create a program which asks for two string.
 If the strings are equal, print "Echo", otherwise print "Nope".

 ```console
 Give the first string: